julian-carpenter/airynet/README.md

 Possible flags: # declared in _nn/config.py_

 # Network
-'--resnet_size',
+"--resnet_size",
     type=int,
-    help='The size of the resnet model to use.
-Only applicable to resnet') '--vgg_size',
+    help="The size of the resnet model to use.
+Only applicable to resnet") "--vgg_size",
     type=int,
-    help='The size of the vgg model to use.
-Only applicable to vgg') '--airynet_type',
+    help="The size of the vgg model to use.
+Only applicable to vgg") "--airynet_type",
     type=str,
-    help='The architecture that is used')
+    help="The architecture that is used")

 # Data
-'--data_dir',
+"--data_dir",
     type=str,
-    help='This path is a prefix for the dataset flag.')
+    help="This path is a prefix for the dataset flag.")
-'--dataset',
+"--dataset",
     type=str,
-    help='Name of the dataset.
-Folder in cfg.data_dir/cfg.dataset') '--log_dir',
+    help="Name of the dataset.
+Folder in cfg.data_dir/cfg.dataset") "--log_dir",
     type=str,
-    help='The directory where the model will be stored.')
+    help="The directory where the model will be stored.")
-'--load_dir',
+"--load_dir",
     type=str,
-    help='Restore the network graph from there.
-Leave blank otherwise') '--save_dir',
+    help="Restore the network graph from there.
+Leave blank otherwise") "--save_dir",
     type=str,
-    help='The network graph will be saved to this directory.
-When mode=save') '--out_dir_name',
+    help="The network graph will be saved to this directory.
+When mode=save") "--out_dir_name",
     type=str,
-    help='If provided this tag is used as output folder name for the model') '--mode',
+    help="If provided this tag is used as output folder name for the model") "--mode",
     type=str,
-    help='Which mode is currently active') '--batch_size',
+    help="Which mode is currently active") "--batch_size",
     type=int,
-    help='The number of images per batch.')
+    help="The number of images per batch.")
-'--dataset_size',
+"--dataset_size",
     type=int,
-    help='The number of images in the dataset') '--ori_width',
+    help="The number of images in the dataset") "--ori_width",
     type=int,
-    help='Original width of the input images') '--ori_height',
+    help="Original width of the input images") "--ori_height",
     type=int,
-    help='Original height of the input images') '--ori_depth',
+    help="Original height of the input images") "--ori_depth",
     type=int,
-    help='Original depth (channels) of the input images') '--target_width',
+    help="Original depth (channels) of the input images") "--target_width",
     type=int,
-    help='Target width of the input images') '--target_height',
+    help="Target width of the input images") "--target_height",
     type=int,
-    help='Target height of the input images') '--target_depth',
+    help="Target height of the input images") "--target_depth",
     type=int,
-    help='Target depth (channels) of the input images') '--num_classes',
+    help="Target depth (channels) of the input images") "--num_classes",
     type=int,
-    help='The number classes for classification') '--num_worker',
+    help="The number classes for classification") "--num_worker",
     type=int,
-    help='Number of simultaneous threads that read in data')
+    help="Number of simultaneous threads that read in data")

 # Training
-'--train_steps',
+"--train_steps",
     type=int,
-    help='The number of batches to train.')
+    help="The number of batches to train.")
-'--steps_per_eval',
+"--steps_per_eval",
     type=int,
-    help='The number of batches to run in between evaluations.')
+    help="The number of batches to run in between evaluations.")
-'--lr',
+"--lr",
     type=float,
-    help='lr is scaled with batch size. lr_final = lr*batch_size/128')
+    help="lr is scaled with batch size. lr_final = lr*batch_size/128")
-'--gamma',
+"--gamma",
     type=float,
-    help='The momentum (gamma) for the optimizer') '--l1_regularization_scale',
+    help="The momentum (gamma) for the optimizer") "--l1_regularization_scale",
     type=float,
-    help='Apply l1 regularization')
+    help="Apply l1 regularization")
-'--l2_regularization_scale',
+"--l2_regularization_scale",
     type=float,
-    help='Apply l2 regularization')
+    help="Apply l2 regularization")
-'--use_weight_decay',
+"--use_weight_decay",
     type=str2bool,
-    help='Use a l2 weight decay loss')
+    help="Use a l2 weight decay loss")
-'--weight_decay',
+"--weight_decay",
     type=float,
-    help='The amount of weight decay') '--relu_leakiness',
+    help="The amount of weight decay") "--relu_leakiness",
     type=float,
-    help='leakiness of relu activations. only when relu is used') '--alpha',
+    help="leakiness of relu activations. only when relu is used") "--alpha",
     type=float,
-    help='alpha value for the log activation') '--use_log_act',
+    help="alpha value for the log activation") "--use_log_act",
     type=str2bool,
-    help='use the logarithmic activation functions in the first conv layer') '--use_nchw',
+    help="use the logarithmic activation functions in the first conv layer") "--use_nchw",
     type=str2bool,
-    help='switch gpu tensor from nhwc to nchw')
+    help="switch gpu tensor from nhwc to nchw")

 # Misc.
-'--log_level',
+"--log_level",
     type=str,
-    help='The log level for tensorflow')
+    help="The log level for tensorflow")
-'--log_step',
+"--log_step",
     type=int,
-    help='Save a chkpnt every log_step steps')
+    help="Save a chkpnt every log_step steps")
-'--random_seed',
+"--random_seed",
     type=int,
-    help='Use the same random seed for reproducibility')
+    help="Use the same random seed for reproducibility")

 ```